CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 - They are used to writing for expert readers who can fill in the blanks easily, and don't need perfect penmanship.

 Don't worry about it.
 The only true test of shorthand quality is whether the intended reader can read it at the intended time, for the intended purpose.
-(I strongly suggest you define that each time you pick up the pen.)
+(I strongly suggest you define those each time you pick up the pen.)

 ### Notation